 If you are using Google Analytics to track site usage and events occurring in your site and digital measurement, there is some great news for you.

-Using Power BI Desktop, you can explore and visualize the Google Analytics content pack.
-By using Google Analytics along with Power BI, you can immediately connect and gain insights into your data and site usage in the last 6 months, allowing you to build custom reports.
+Using Power BI Desktop, software developers can explore and visualize data in the Google Analytics content pack.
+By using Google Analytics data in Power BI, you can immediately connect and gain insights into your data and site usage in the last 6 months, allowing you to build custom reports.
+How to perform this action is mentioned below.

-- In the top navigation pane, click Get Data.
+- In the top navigation pane of the Home ribbon tab, click Get Data.

 - From the list of online services, select Google Analytics, and then click Connect.

 This connector uses the Google Analytics API, allowing you to access Google Analytics data after enabling Google Analytics for your site.
-On selecting it from the menu of sources, it will ask for your credentials and allow Power BI to access your account.
+On selecting it from the menu of online services sources, it will ask for your credentials and allow Microsoft Power BI to access your account.

 - Read the information for connecting to a third-party service, and then click Continue.